How Does Cannabis Affect Your Memory Consolidation or Cognitive Function? Here’s the Final Say on All the Studies So Far

 Thanks to brain science, we know that memory impairment from cannabis occurs (partially) from the way that THC affects the hippocampus, which is a region of the brain responsible for memory formation and information processing.

-A study published recently in JAMA Internal Medicine tested heavy cannabis users’ memories against the recall abilities of people who never, or rarely, use cannabis.
-The results showed that heavy cannabis users have less vigorous short-term memory — but only slightly.
+A 2016 study published recently in JAMA Internal Medicine tested heavy cannabis consumers’ memories against the recall abilities of people who never, or rarely, consume cannabis.
+The results showed that heavy cannabis consumers have less vigorous short-term memory — but only slightly.

 How slight?
-After hearing a list of 15 words, heavy cannabis users (those who smoked for every day for a year) were able to recall 8.5 words from the list on average.
-Their non-using counterparts averaged 9 out of 15.
-That’s not much of a difference — although the researchers noted that the effect could increase for users who smoked daily for a more than one year.
+After hearing a list of fifteen words, heavy cannabis consumers (those who smoked for every day for a year) were able to recall 8.5 words from the list on average.
+Their non-using counterparts averaged nine out of fifteen.
+That’s not much of a difference — although the researchers noted that the effect could increase for consumers who smoked daily for a more than one year.

-The study also noted that there were no other declines in cognitive function or concentration abilities in heavy cannabis users, a refrain form an 2003 study that concluded: “Although there are signs of mild cognitive impairment in chronic cannabis users there is little evidence that such impairments are irreversible, or that they are accompanied by drug‐induced neuropathology.”
+The study also noted that there were no other declines in cognitive function or concentration abilities in heavy cannabis consumers, a refrain form an 2003 study that concluded: “Although there are signs of mild cognitive impairment in chronic cannabis users there is little evidence that such impairments are irreversible, or that they are accompanied by drug‐induced neuropathology.”
 In layman’s terms, this means that cannabis slows down brain functioning while it’s active, but the change is only temporary.

 A massive study of cannabis and brain function — published in Substance Abuse and Rehabilitation (2013) — took place in 2013 as a way to “update” the earlier science and provide a more clear-headed picture of cannabis’ effects.
 It found that the cannabidiol (CBD) in cannabis dampens THC’s effect on episodic and spatial memory.
 The study also noted frequent users may have a higher tolerance to THC’s memory impairing properties.
 It also suggested that genetic factors could play a significant role in how cannabis affects all brain function, including memory.